Muthu-Jeyanthi/c3n_lab_temp/index.md

 {% capture text %}

-We invite you to explore our research projects, which span a range of topics including neural activity during memory processes, the application of artificial intelligence for clinical diagnostics, and advancements in spatial hearing.
+We invite you to explore our research, which spans a range of topics including investigating human brain activity at the single cell level, the application of artificial intelligence for clinical diagnostics in epilepsy and neural processes of spatial hearing.

 {%
   include button.html
   link="projects"